-Five strong wāhine Māori comedians put on an ataahua show - no joke - NZ Herald
+Five strong wāhine Māori comedians put on an ataahua show - no joke

 Charde Heremaia, of Ngāti Kahungunu and Ngāi Tahu, shared the experience of growing up in the Napier suburb of Maraenui, and introduced us to her alter-ego, Ātaahua, an inspiring rapper with humorous rhymes.

-The final act was 21-year-old Kura Turuwhenau, who is Ngāti Porou, Kāi Tahu, Tūhoe. and Moriori, and came on stage proudly wearing a moko kauae.
+The final act was 21-year-old Kura Turuwhenau, who is Ngāti Porou, Kāi Tahu, Tūhoe and Moriori, and came on stage proudly wearing a moko kauae.
 Her observational humour was infused with her musical and songwriting talents.

 I spoke to Kura before the show who told me that audiences initially don't know what to expect when they see a Māori woman on the comedy stage because there's hardly been a point of reference.